Working Ranch Cowboy School

 Matching participants with a solid ranch horse is one of the keys to the success of the cowboying school.
-With around 11,000 head of cattle to handle, the Padlock horses work with a purpose and become solid, reliable mounts with cow sense that are handy in a corral and open country.
+G Bar M Ranch horses work with a purpose and become solid, reliable mounts with cow sense, handy in a corral and open country.
 Having said that, there is also the opportunity to Bring Your Own Horse.
-Students find the Padlock Ranch to be the perfect place for riding their own horse, deepening the partnership while challenging self and horse.
-Working on your horsemanship in the natural environment will help you and your horse be better on a cow, on the trail, or in the arena.
+Students find the ranch to be the perfect place for riding their own horse, (or mule,) deepening the partnership while challenging rider and horse.

-Lead instructors of the Padlock Ranch Cowboy School are cowboys with special affinity for working with horses.
+Lead instructors of the Working Ranch Cowboy School are cowboys with special affinity for working with horses.
 They are here for the horses, not to promote themselves.
 Skilled hands, accomplished horsemen, capable instructors, they are well respected in the ranching world.

-Padlock’s Ranch Cowboy School Specifics and Dates
+Working Ranch Cowboy School Specifics and Dates

-If you want to learn the traditional ways, if you are looking for more intensive training with a goal of hands-on as the real work is being done, then you’re a candidate for the Padlock Ranch Cowboy School.
+If you want to learn the traditional ways, if you are looking for more intensive training with a goal of hands-on as the real work is being done, then you’re a candidate for the Working Ranch Cowboy School.
 If you want a less-structured cattle working and riding experience, check out the G Bar M’s Ranch Vacations.
 Either way, we’d like to have you join us.